Design of a Lean Manufacturing System for the Production of Compliant Wind at Sparton Electronics

 Scholarly Commons Citation

 Sabet-Rasekh, Arash, "Design of a Lean Manufacturing System for the Production of Compliant Wind at Sparton Electronics" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 241.